FSSYS/min.fs_bjorklund/README.md

 # min.fs_bjorklund
-high performance euclidean rhythm generator for Max 8.
+Euclidean rhythm generator external for Max 8.

 With thanks to Zirfakend for the C++ implementation of the euclidean algorithm: